mozilla-releng/reps/STANDARD.md

         cwd: '{checkout}'
         cache-dotcache: true
         command: >-
-            poetry install --only main --only type && poetry run pyright
+            uv run pyright
 ```

 While it's possible to run as a [pre-commit hook], this method isn't
 recommended as Pyright needs to run in an environment where the project's
 dependencies are installed.
 This means either the dependencies need to be
 listed a second time in `pre-commit-config.yaml`, or Pyright needs to be
-explicitly told about Poetry's virtualenv (which varies from person to person
+explicitly told about uv's virtualenv (which varies from person to person
 and shouldn't be committed in the config file).

 [Pyright]: https://github.com/Microsoft/pyright